DaliGabriel/RingImageFileProcessor/README.md

 ## Usage

-1. Place all your .jpg files in the `rings` folder
+1. Place all your .jpg files in the `rename.zip` file
 2. Open a terminal in the `changeRingFileName` folder
 3. Run:
    ```